bbatsov/batsov.com/_posts/2012-09-09-from-linux-to-osx-1-year-later.markdown

 Decent way to distribute proprietary apps, but with all the restrictions on the app sandboxing there aren't many interesting apps out there.
 Hopefully it'll get better in time.
-The ability to upgrade your OSX by purchasing the new version from the App Store is very cool (for a proprietary OS of course).
+The ability to upgrade your OS X by purchasing the new version from the App Store is very cool (for a proprietary OS of course).

 ### Emacs